neelsoumya/dsSurvivalShiny/README.md

 ## Introduction

 This is a package with miscellaneous tools, a set of computational tools and a graphical user interface (GUI) for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.
+The primary function is to enable data and model documentation.

 * inst/shinyApp